akhealth/DevSecOpsMvp/README.md

 A rough estimate puts cost of this service at **$50/developer/month**.
 Leaving DTL notes here.
 We are not using DTL right now -- it doesn't give us better virtualization and they cost money.

+## Azure

+We demonstrate the sample app running on a VM in Microsoft Azure.

+### Permissions needed in order to create infrastructure

+**Simon, you can put your notes about azure permissions here**